Prize-winning Poet, Translator, and Essayist

 Jane Hirshfield’s poetry speaks to the central issues of human existence—desire and loss, impermanence and beauty, the many dimensions of our connection with others and the wider community of creatures and objects with which we share our lives.
 Demonstrating with quiet authority what it means to awaken into the full capacities of attention, her work sets forth a hard-won affirmation of our human fate.
 Described by The New York Times as “radiant and passionate” and by other reviewers as “ethically aware,” “insightful and eloquent,” and as conveying “succinct wisdom,” her subjects range from the metaphysical and passionate to the political, ecological, and scientific to subtle unfoldings of daily life and experience.
 Her book of essays on the “mind of poetry” and several anthologies recording the work of women poets from the past have become classics in their fields.
 An intimate, profound, and generous master of her art, Hirshfield has taught at UC Berkeley, Duke University, Bennington College and elsewhere, and her many appearances at writers conferences and literary festivals in this country and abroad have been highly acclaimed.

-Jane Hirshfield is the author of seven collections of poetry, including the new Come, Thief, published in August 2011, After (shortlisted for England’s T.S.
+Jane Hirshfield is the author of seven collections of poetry, including Come, Thief, After (shortlisted for England’s T.S.
 Eliot Prize and named a “best book of 2006” by the Washington Post, the San Francisco Chronicle, and the London Financial Times), Given Sugar, Given Salt (finalist for the 2001 National Book Critics Circle Award), The Lives of the Heart, and The October Palace, as well as a book of essays, Nine Gates: Entering the Mind of Poetry.
 She also edited and co-translated four books containing the work of poets from the past: The Ink Dark Moon: Love Poems by Komachi & Shikibu, Women of the Ancient Court of Japan, Women in Praise of the Sacred: 43 Centuries of Spiritual Poetry by Women, Mirabai: Ecstatic Poems, and The Heart of Haiku, on Basho, named an Amazon Best Book of 2011.
 Her work appears in the 2013 editions of The Best Spiritual Writing, The Best American Poetry, and The Pushcart Prize Anthology.
-Hirshfield is currently working on a new book of poetry titled The Beauty, and a book of essays titled Ten Windows: How Great Poems Transform the World, both to be released in 2015.
+Hirshfield's newest books are a book of poetry titled The Beauty, and a book of essays titled Ten Windows: How Great Poems Transform the World, both released in March 2015.

 Hirshfield’s other honors include The Poetry Center Book Award; fellowships from the Guggenheim and Rockefeller Foundations, the National Endowment for the Arts, and the Academy of American Poets; Columbia University’s Translation Center Award; and (both twice) the Commonwealth Club’s California Book Award and the Northern California Book Reviewers Award.
 In 2012 she received the Donald Hall-Jane Kenyon Prize in American Poetry.